 The immune system is a group of cells that normally protects the body from infection and other environmental factors.
 In an autoimmune disease like JM, however, the body’s immune response is activated and doesn’t shut itself off.
 The immune system then mistakenly attacks previously healthy tissues (muscle and skin in JM), harming the body instead of protecting it.

 The process that occurs when the immune system attacks healthy tissue is called inflammation.
-In JM, the inflammation primarily occurs in the blood vessels under the skin and the muscles.
-This inflammation causes weak muscles and skin rashes.
-If blood vessels or muscle cells in other parts of the body are inflamed, other systems of the body can be affected, such as the digestive tract, heart, and lungs.
+In JM, the inflammation primarily occurs in the blood vessels under the skin and the muscles, and this inflammation causes weak muscles and skin rashes.
+If blood vessels or muscle cells in other body parts are inflamed, other body systems can be affected, such as the digestive tract, heart, and lungs.

 What Causes JM?

-Researchers believe juvenile myositis is caused by a convergence of environmental and genetic factors.
+Researchers believe a convergence of environmental and genetic factors causes juvenile myositis.
 Children who develop this disease may have a family history of other autoimmune diseases, including thyroid disorder, type I diabetes, rheumatoid arthritis, lupus, or Crohn’s disease.

-Juvenile Myositis is a heterogeneous disease, meaning it presents differently in each child and can be triggered by an array of genetic or external environmental factors.
+Juvenile Myositis is a heterogeneous disease, presenting differently in each child and can be triggered by an array of genetic or external environmental factors.

 If a child is genetically predisposed to JM, experts suspect that a virus or bacteria might trigger a runaway immune response that causes the body to attack itself.
 Other environmental factors, such as a heavy dose of sun exposure, may also play a role.

 The primary symptoms of JM are weak or painful muscles, skin rash, fatigue, and fever.
 Some children experience joint pain as well.